jfis223/jfis223/README.md

 ---

-I'm an xperienced Frontend Developer, adept at collaborating with cross-functional teams to deliver high-quality solutions.
+I'm an experienced Frontend Developer, adept at collaborating with cross-functional teams to deliver high-quality solutions.
 Skilled in optimizing website performance and staying updated with emerging technologies to drive business success.

 - 🔭 I’m currently working on a project mixing blockchain technologies, THREE.JS and William Shakespeare